hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ## Client Setup

+The client configuration files created on the Ansible host (see Deployment above) can be used by the client to connect to the VPN servers.
+This section shows how a client can use such a configuration file for connecting and disconnecting as well as how to create a systemd service for automatically connecting at client startup.

-A client copies the configuration file created on the Ansible host (see Deployment above) to `/etc/wireguard/wg0.conf` and copies its private key to `/etc/wireguard/wg0.key`.
-Then, the client can use the tool `wg-quick` to connect to the VPN and disconnect with the following commands:
+First, the client copies the configuration file to `/etc/wireguard/wg0.conf` and copies its private key to `/etc/wireguard/wg0.key`.
+Then, the client can use the tool `wg-quick` to connect to the VPN and disconnect with the following
+commands:

 ```console
 $ # connect to the VPN